 First and foremost, cover your children with a hat, long shirt and pants, and socks as best you can.
 The EWG notes to avoid bright, floral prints.
 Makes sense, right?

 Age is more than just a number.
-The AAP and the CDC state that bug spray of any kind should not be used on children under 2 months old.
+The AAP and the CDC give a hard no to bug spray on babies under 2 months old.
 Mosquito netting over a stroller or car seat should be used instead.
-The EWG does not recommend using insect repellent on children under 6 months old.
-Adults should apply insect repellent to their own hands and then apply to the child’s exposed skin.
+To complicate matters (don’t shot the messenger!) the EWG gives a hard pass on applying insect repellant to babies under 6 months old, so it’s up to you to decide.
+When it comes time to apply, if you’re spraying down your tot like Lysol to the couch after 24 hours with the stomach bug, you’re doing it wrong: adults should apply insect repellent to their own hands and then apply to the child’s exposed skin.
 This might sound obvious, but worth noting: do not apply bug spray to tiny hands, as those often go straight into the mouth.
-If you do use a bug spray with DEET, try to limit it to once per day, and wash off at night.
+If you do use a bug spray with DEET, try to limit it to once per day, and don’t skip the tub that night.

 To DEET or not to DEET?
 On children 2 months and older, the CDC and the AAP recommend using a spray with 10%-30% DEET.
 How to choose?
-Base it on the amount of time you expect to be outside—the effectiveness is the same for 10-30%; it’s the duration of effect that varies.
-10% percent DEET provides protection for about 2 hours, and 30% protects for about 5 hours.
+Base it on the amount of time you expect to be outside—the effectiveness is the same for 10 and 30%; it’s the duration of effect that varies.
+Sprays with 10% percent DEET provide about 2 hours of protection and 30% protects for about 5 hours.
 Choose the lowest concentration that will provide the required length of protection.
 The EWG notes that Health Canada recommends 5%-10% DEET for the same age group, but on the flip side, lower concentrations are not proven to protect against Lyme Disease.

 Is DEET a bad word in your book?
 It sort of was in ours, until we read that after 18 months of research, DEET is in the EWG’s top three chemical repellents.
 They state: “DEET’s safety profile is better than many people assume.
 Its effectiveness at preventing bites is approached by only a few other repellent ingredients.”
 If you’re still not convinced, in 2005 the CDC found that other repellents works as well as DEET, including repellents with picaridin and repellents with oil of lemon eucalyptus (PMD) and soybean oil.
 BUT (and it’s a big one) PMD products should NOT be used on children under 3 years old.
-Certain essential oils have a longstanding reputation of keeping mosquitoes at bay, but none are clinically proven.
-The EWG does not recommend blends of essential oils for people at risk of mosquito-borne infection.
+Certain essential oils have a longstanding reputation of keeping mosquitoes at bay, but none are clinically proven and won’t help against ticks.

 The bottom line: While DEET isn’t entirely off the table, weigh the risks of your situation before deciding how aggressive to go with insect protection.
-If the potential risk is a mosquito bite or two, keep in mind that while uncomfortable, most are benign and might not warrant the highest level of protection.
-That changes if the risk for multiple bites or exposure to disease increase.
-For example, if you’re traveling to an area with Zika, or camping for the weekend in an area with Lyme or near water, it might be worth considering something more powerful, while you might use something more mild at your neighbor’s backyard BBQ.
+If the potential risk is a mosquito bite or two, keep in mind that while uncomfortable, most are benign.
+That being said, if you’re traveling to an area with Zika, or camping for the weekend in an area with Lyme or near water, it might be worth considering something more powerful, while you might use something more mild at your neighbor’s backyard BBQ.